frequency-chain/docs/pages/Basics/Messages.md

 ## How messages relate to Schemas
 Any message sent must be associated with a `SchemaId` to group data types and indicate to users how to read the data in the payload.
-The Schema specifies whether the message is on-chain or off-chain (IPFS).
+The Schema specifies whether the message is on chain or off chain (IPFS).
 The `SchemaId` validates that the message data contains all of the necessary field information required.

 ## How a message is created and verified: